Messiah ben Joseph: Sefer Zerubbabel

 Sefer Zerubbabel, also called the Book of Zerubbabel or the Apocalypse of Zerubbabel, is a medieval Hebrew apocalypse written at the beginning of the 7th century in the style of biblical visions (e.g. Daniel, Ezekiel) placed into the mouth of Zerubbabel.
 It narrates the struggle between Armilus and the Messiah whose name is Nehemiah ben Hushiel ben Ephraim ben Joseph.
 He will proceed Menahem ben Ammiel identified as the future Messiah ben David.
 Armilus is thought to be a cryptogram for Heraclius and the events described in the Sefer Zerubbabel coincide with the Jewish revolt against Heraclius.
 The Sefer Zerubbabel mentions Gog and Armilos rather than Gog and Magog as the enemies.
 In the Sefer Zerubbabel a celestial Temple is built in heaven and then lowered to earth.

-Otot ha-Mašiah (Signs of the Messiah)
+Otot HaMashiah "Signs of the Messiah"

-Another medieval Hebrew apocalypse the Otot ha-Mašiah also casts Nehemiah ben Hushiel as the Messiah ben Joseph.
+Another medieval Hebrew apocalypse, the Otot HaMashiah or "Signs of the Messiah", also casts Nehemiah ben Hushiel as the Messiah ben Joseph.
 It gives a less historically linked account but is also thought to be dated to the beginning of the 7th century.